sdshlanta/c4maxMap/README.md

 When asking Censys for results you can press `ctrl+c` to intrupt the processes and proceed with the data you have so far.

-To run this script you need both a [Shodan API key](https://developer.shodan.io/) and a [Google Maps Javascript API key](https://developers.google.com/maps/documentation/javascript/get-api-key).
+To run this script you need both a [Shodan API key](https://developer.shodan.io/) and a [Google Maps Javascript API key](https://developers.google.com/maps/documentation/javascript/get-api-key)(to be put in the HTML file).